elainagrace/mimosapudica/README.md

 With Nehemiah Cleaveland’s 1849 translation of _Les Fleurs Animées_ into English, wider audiences could access J.J.
 Grandville’s illustrations and stories of flowers come to life. [^15] Flowers within, such as the Sunflower or Tulip, were made to embody not only projections of human traits and desires, but also exotification.
 The collected imagery of mimosa within _Les Fleurs Animées_ was used to argue that the “beauties of the empire” were fond of being compared with the sensitive plant.
 Considering that the mimosa had been unknown to Europe only 3 centuries prior, the development of its cultural perception as a marker of femininity and high class must be considered critically.
 The mimosa’s ability to respond to stimuli may have been figured as a disruption to European perceptions of plant life, but was used to solidify hierarchies of race, class, and gender.
 <param ve-iframe src="https://archive.org/details/flowerspersonif00gimbgoog/page/n438/mode/1up">

-Paragraph about Gagliano and current mimosa scholarship
-<param ve-image url="Gagliano Experimental Design.png"
-label="Experimental Design of Monica Gagliano's Experiment" description="Fom Gagliano's article, 'Experience teaches plants to learn faster and forget slower in environments where it matters,' published in 2013 in Behavioural Ecology." fit="contain">

 ### Mimosa as Medicine in a Diversity of Knowledge Systems

 These historical contexts, particularly their entanglements with class, race, and gender, have drastically influenced European cultural relationships with mimosa today.
 Mimosa pudica is contemporarily available as either a houseplant or supplement in Europe, but it has also taken on particular cultural connotations.[^16] Consider that its Swedish name (Kruidje roer me niet) has come to colloquially refer to an overly sensitive or touchy person.
 A diversity of relationships with mimosa pudica exist today, shaped by legacies of capitalism, experimentation, and colonialism.
 From mimosa’s commercialization as a supplement, to its continued usage in Ayurveda, as well as current propositions to consider the mimosa plant as a mechanism to expand health care in Brazil and Mesoamerica.[^17]